 Purchase and Bid Process

-The Purchasing Department shall ensure satisfaction of requirements through properly developed specifications.
+The Purchasing and Risk Management Department shall ensure satisfaction of requirements through properly developed specifications.
 They are to be clear, detailed and descriptive, yet sufficiently broad to promote competition among vendors.

-Law requires formal, advertised bids for Equipment/Supplies/Services totaling $88,300.00 or more (including applicable sales tax and shipping) and for labor in excess of $15,000.00.
+Law requires formal, advertised bids for Equipment/Supplies/Services totaling $92,600.00 or more (including applicable sales tax and shipping) and for Public Works projects over $15,000.00.
 These amounts are in accordance with Public Contract Code 20651 and may increase annually.
 The Torrance “Daily Breeze” is our legal newspaper of record for all advertised bids.
 Bid announcements are published once a week for two consecutive weeks.

-All advertised bids will be received ONLY in the Purchasing Department, in a sealed envelope identified with the bid name/number prior to the due date/time indicated in the notice calling for bids.
-Vendors and contractors are responsible for ensuring that the Purchasing Department receives their bids on or before the deadline.
+All advertised bids will be received ONLY in the Purchasing and Risk Management Department, in a sealed envelope identified with the bid name/number prior to the due date/time indicated in the notice calling for bids.
+Vendors and contractors are responsible for ensuring that the Purchasing and Risk Management Department receives their bids on or before the deadline.
 Bids received in person or by mail after the scheduled bid closing will be returned unopened to the bidder.
 Faxed bids will not be accepted

 All valid bids are reviewed to determine the lowest responsible and responsive bidder.
 This evaluation process may consider such factors as price, specification, vendor’s past performance, product compatibility and quality, and, when appropriate, proposed delivery or completion time.
 After bids have been reviewed and analyzed, a recommendation will be made to the Board of Trustees at their next regularly scheduled meeting (usually the third Monday of the month).
 Bid re-caps will be available for review by appointment only in the Purchasing Department after awards have been made.
 The purchase of goods and/or services shall be awarded to the lowest responsive and responsible bidder.
 The criteria for selection of bidder will appear in the bid packet.